data-mechanics/course-2017-fal-proj/esaracin/README.md

 	To complete this projection, I effectively append this new column to the dataset, create the final, district_info, dataset.

-Early Problem Solving (Project #2): 6.29%, note elbow method
+Early Problem Solving (Project #2):
 	In thinking of useful ways to consider the data collected and transformed in Project #1, some questions come to mind.
-Namely, how could I apply optimization problems to these datasets in a way that is both variable and still meaningful?
+Namely, how could I apply optimization problems and statistical analysis to these datasets in ways that are both variable and still meaningful?

 	The first answer that came to mind was to apply K-means.
 Not only does it have a tunable input (that being the number of clusters you're looking for), but it applies an optimization function on the squared distance from each point to its cluster center.
 Whats more, it has real world applications here: in clustering the crime incident